Peptide Concentration 101: Why Strength per mL Changes Everything

 Nothing about the peptide changes during this process.
 Only the relationship between mass and volume changes.

 This relationship is explained in practical terms in the peptide reconstitution guide, which focuses on how liquid volume affects the final solution.
+The specific liquid used matters too — see our guide to bacteriostatic water for peptides for why BAC water is the standard choice for reconstitution.

 After setting your desired concentration, use our peptide calculator for injection to calculate the exact syringe volume needed for your target dose in mcg or mg.